 What is Cornelia de Lange syndrome?

-Cornelia de Lange syndrome (CdLS) is a developmental disorder that can affect many parts of the body.
+Cornelia de Lange syndrome (CdLS) is a genetic disorder that can affect growth and development in many parts of the body.

-Cornelia de Lange syndrome is a genetic disorder.
-So far scientists have discovered changes in five separate genes that cause this syndrome, and there might be others.
-Most cases of Cornelia de Lange syndrome occur by chance.
-The syndrome isn’t usually inherited because people who have it rarely have children.
+Cornelia de Lange is caused by changes in at least 5 different genes.
+There might be other genes involved too.
+Almost all cases of Cornelia de Lange syndrome occur by chance.
+The syndrome is rarely inherited because people who have it rarely have children.

-Cornelia de Lange syndrome is rare.
-It happens in 1 in 10 000-30 000 births.
-It affects boys and girls equally.
+Cornelia de Lange syndrome is a rare condition.
+It happens in 1 in 10 000 births.

 This condition is sometimes called Brachmann-de Lange Syndrome.
-Dr W. Brachmann and Dr Cornelia de Lange were the first two doctors to identify this condition.
+Dr W. Brachmann and Dr Cornelia de Lange were the first doctors to identify it.

 Signs and symptoms of Cornelia de Lange syndrome

-How severely children are affected by Cornelia de Lange syndrome varies.
-Some children will have quite mild symptoms, and others will have quite severe symptoms.
+The signs and symptoms of Cornelia de Lange syndrome can vary.
+Some children have mild symptoms, and others have severe symptoms.

-Children with Cornelia de Lange syndrome can have the following physical features, although physical signs vary from child to child:
+Children with Cornelia de Lange syndrome might have the following physical features, although physical signs vary from child to child:

 - low birth weight, delayed growth and small stature